How To Include Contact Information on Your Resume

 Your resume contact information should include your full name, email address, phone number, and customized LinkedIn URL.
 You can also opt to include your mailing address or general location information, social media handles, and/or links to your website, blog, or online portfolio.

 Not sure how to create an organized, eye-catching contact information section on your resume?
-Consider using Jobseeker’s professional resume creation tool - simply enter your information, test out different layouts and styles, and download your polished resume instantly when you are happy with it.
+Consider using Jobseeker’s professional resume creation tool - simply enter your information, test out different layouts, templates and styles, and download your polished resume instantly when you are happy with it.
 Then get started applying for your dream job!